 1. Tour The New York State Capitol

-While many state capitol buildings are stately structures incorporating thick columns topped with an impressive dome, the New York State Capitol in Albany looks more like a European castle.
+While many state capitol buildings are stately structures incorporating thick columns topped with an impressive dome, the New York State Capitol in downtown Albany looks more like a European castle.
 The white granite building on State Street is an eclectic mix of Italian Renaissance and baroque styles because five different architects worked on the building’s design over the span of more than three decades.
 When finally completed in 1899, it was the most expensive government building in the U.S.

 You can take a free tour Monday through Saturday to learn more about the hand-carved statues that adorn the interior and the spirits that allegedly haunt the halls where four future presidents once governed the Empire State.
 Or, if you’re more of a DIYer, this self-guided tour of the New York State Capitol is for you.